|A large crowd accompanies the coffins in the Jerusalem funeral of the murdered Henkin couple today [Image Source]|

 Here is our translation of a Hebrew-language interview published a month ago.
-In it, Nariman Tamimi, Bassem's wife and frequent "activism" and "resistance" partner as well as being the mother of the precocious fist-in-the-soldier's-face, teeth-clamped-into-the-soldier's-arm Shirley Temper, reveals her not-so-nuanced attitude to murder.
+In it, Nariman Tamimi, Bassem's wife and frequent "activism" and "resistance" partner as well as being the mother of the precocious fist-in-the-soldier's-face, teeth-clamped-into-the-soldier's-arm Surly Temper, reveals her not-so-nuanced attitude to murder.
 She throws light as well on the role murder plays in her town's (more precisely, the Tamimi clan's) media-rich 'struggle'.

 The weapons of the Palestinians against the security forces: women and children | Assaf Gibor | NRG | September 1, 2015 | Our unofficial translation from Hebrew

 Nariman Tamimi, mother of Muhammad, the youth who hurled rocks at an IDF fighter in the village of Nabi Saleh, has issued a call to Palestinian women to join in the struggle against the “occupation” and for its liberation.
 “We knew the media were present and that the army would not arrest women and children, and so I avoided arrest.”

 Nariman Tamimi with her husband the roadshow hero and

 their daughter in a 2013 photo [Image Source]